 Unique methodologies had to be developed to enhance collaboration, customer experience and sustainability.
 We needed to provide support for a large variety of businesses and not-for-profit organisations and at their various stages of development.

 Another challenge was to propagate the concept without it being misunderstood and watered down.
 We needed to be able to integrate with the health and other community services provided by the governments and the private sector while overcoming any 'anti-business, and anti regional' sentiment while enhancing ecosystems and entrepreneurial understanding.
 These essential factors we saw as necessary to make things happen at a grassroots level and achieve the outcomes regional people are seeking.

 In approaching how we might go about building what people wanted and needed, we focused on some key pillars, of a holistic approach.
 The spearhead of our strategy was to develop daily emails https://faqsupport.com.au/daily-inspirations/ along with long-form Blogs https://faqsupport.com.au/blog/ to motivate people into becoming more action orientated.
-They are supported by The Community Knowledge Factory.
+They are supported by The Community Knowledge Factory, and our research initiatives.